aviaril/obsidianBackup/Electronics/Coursework 2/Analock.md

 ##### test 3
 after swapping the output that set the SR latch ([[#Error 4 - wrong output]]) the SR latch works as intended
  - SR latch functions correctly no further testing needed

+#### LED
+test № 1
+does not light up when the base resistor is powered. even if powered directly from the rail. test №2
+Led lights up brightly when playing
 ### Building Errors
 ###### Error 1 - missing resistor
 Forgot to add pull down resistor to the tactile switch